Distributor or agent: a dilemma

 If you have your own brand, you want to stay in control of your pricing, brand experience, customer base, and sales channels.
 This is especially common in the clothing industry and with luxury products like bags and shoes.
 In this situation, working with a commercial agent tends to be the more sensible choice.
 The drawback is that you assume all debtor risk yourself.

 If far-reaching control is less important to you or if you want to immediately push stock to your overseas market, distributors are a better bet.
 Distributors add value by selling products at their own expense and risk.
-They support you with service or maintenance and their proximity to the end user facilitates faster delivery.
+They support you with service or maintenance and their physical closeness to the end user means faster delivery.

 Finding a reliable partner